 Does your home have big air leaks that let in a lot of humidity?
 Is your AC oversized for your house?
 Are problems with your ductwork preventing the AC from working properly?

 All of these are possible reasons for the uncomfortable humidity level in your house.
-Our home assessment and HVAC inspection uncovers these issues via:
+Our home assessment and HVAC inspection uncover these issues via:

 - A blower door test and thermal imaging analysis that shows where humid air infiltrates your home from the outdoors

 - AC checkup to see whether your fan speed is set properly to cool and remove humidity

 - Manual J load calculation to determine whether the existing air conditioner is the right size for your home; we don’t always do this as part of a home assessment, but it’s a good idea if you think (and if our team has a hunch) that your air conditioner is oversized.